FriendlyAaron/Twitter-Art-Bot/README.md

          pip3 install tweepy
 5. Run the py file
-6. Host the bot on any bot hosting platform to keep it online.
+6. Host the bot on any bot hosting platform to keep it online

 ## Gallery:
 Some tweets the bot has made.